dvdc/selfservice/README.md

 # selfservice

-This project was started because there were no viable alternatives found at the time that could provide password reset functionality at a reasonable price.
+This project provides self service password change and verification functionality to change Active Directory credentials.
+It was started because there were no viable alternatives that I found at the time that could provide the functionality at a reasonable price.
 At this point, it is a very old and rather ugly project, but I thought it might be useful to other sysadmins in a similar situation I was.

 ## Basic Requirments
 - Active Directory